technokrat/fahrplan/README.md

 You might host your own `fahrplan` instance for non-commercial purposes.

 ### Quickstart
-For a quickstart, build the Docker image and run docker-compose.
+For a quickstart, first install Docker.
+Then build the Docker image and run docker-compose.
 This can simply be done with:

 ```sh
 git clone https://github.com/technokrat-llc/fahrplan.git